mithuGit/Thai-Boxing-Assistant/DTW/README.md

 ## Usage Notes

 1. After launching the program, you will be prompted to enter the path to a video file.

+**Important**
 Ensure this path is an absolute path (relative paths may fail)

 2. Annotations show:
    - Technique name